jlcoden/bamazon/README.md

 **Screenshots of the code:**

-- runMEnu: Function which displays a menu and uses inquirer to allow the user to pick which action they'd like to take
+- runMenu: Function which displays a menu and uses inquirer to allow the user to pick which action they'd like to take
   ![](01_runMenu.PNG)

 - viewProducts: Function which allows the user to view all products in the database